Amritanshu-404/ThtreatScope/README.md

 # ThreatScope 🔍🛡️

-A lightweight, self-hosted threat intelligence platform that scans documents for suspicious keywords, visualizes threat data in real time, and generates actionable security reports—all without uploading your logs to the cloud.
+**ThreatScope** is a privacy-first document analysis platform that intelligently scans documents for suspicious keywords, detects potential threats, and generates insightful reports — all while keeping your data 100% local.
+Built for cybersecurity researchers, analysts, and IT professionals.

 ---